Imergent-Technology/Protogen/docs/PERMISSIONS_ARCHITECTURE.md

 ## Overview

 The Permissions Architecture provides a comprehensive, scalable system for managing user access and feature availability across the Protogen platform.
-This system integrates with the Merit System to provide dynamic, trust-based permissions that grow with the community.
+This system integrates with the Standing System to provide dynamic, trust-based permissions that grow with the community.

 ## Core Principles

-### 1. Merit-Based Access
+### 1. Standing-Based Access
-Permissions are determined by user merit scores and trust levels, ensuring that access is earned through community contribution and reliability.
+Permissions are determined by user standing scores and trust levels, ensuring that access is earned through community contribution and reliability.

 ### 2. Progressive Permissions
-Users gain access to more features as they advance through merit levels, creating a clear progression path.
+Users gain access to more features as they advance through standing levels, creating a clear progression path.

 ### 3. Trust-Based Security
 Sensitive operations require high trust scores, ensuring only reliable users can perform critical actions.